Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-20-weekly-reflection.md

 * * *

  This code shows the cross in the middle of the United Kingdom Flag.
 I created two red rectangles and positioned them in the middle so that they intersect and create a cross.
-The first rectangle funcion created the horizontal rectangle.
-It has a widty of 600(the whole flag) and a hight of 60.
+The first rectangle function created the horizontal rectangle.
+It has a width of 600(the whole flags width) and a height of 60.
 The poitioning of this is at 300(in the middle of the flags width) and at 150(also in the middle, but of the height).
-The nect retcangle function also creates a rectangle but vertically.
-It has a witdth of 60 and a height of 300(which is half of the flags width).
-The positioning then makes it go into the middle.
+The next retcangle function also creates a rectangle but vertically.
+It has a witdth of 60 and a height of 300(which is the flags height).
+The positioning of this rectangle(which is the same as the other rectangle) then makes it go into the middle to then form the cross.

 ## Program code